jossag/av-ffmpeg-blackframe/README.md

 This repository contains an integration to FFmpeg for black frame detection during ingest in Accurate.Video.
-More accurately, it will detect video intervals that are (almost) completely black, meaning there need to be many subsequent black frames for flagging as a black interval.
+More accurately, it will detect video intervals that are (almost) completely black, meaning there need to be many subsequent black frames to be flagged as a black interval.
 The duration and the minimum pixel and frame thresholds can be customized using parameters to the black frame detection filter.

 The black frame detection will run as part of the video ingest process, where the default job template used for video